adarshkumar22/PlanMyTrip/README.md

 ### Login/Signup
 <img width="960" alt="image" src="https://user-images.githubusercontent.com/71789479/176949040-b48b9377-978d-439e-bc0e-08110b2b8892.png">

+### Features implemented
+• The registered user can read, like travel experiences.
+Display their own experiences and remove them.
+• Features such as authentication, pagination have been taken into consideration.
+• The code is written under Model-View-Controller(MVC).
+• The project was developed using MongoDB, ExpressJS, React and NodeJS technologies.

 ### Setup:
 - run ```npm i && npm start``` for both client and server side to start the website